+Optimise

-Optimise Proactive capital and risk management
+Proactive capital and risk management

-- Raised €1.8 billion of equity capital from new and existing shareholders. - Reduced debt in Athora Netherlands by nearly €600 million following a successful tender offer of a senior bond issuance. - Completed an internal reinsurance transaction between Athora Belgium and our reinsurance subsidiaries, Athora Ireland and Athora Life Re.
+- Raised €1.8 billion of equity capital from new and existing shareholders. - Reduced debt in Athora Netherlands by nearly €600 million following a successful tender offer of a senior bond issuance. - Reduced financial leverage to 26%. - Completed an internal reinsurance transaction between Athora Belgium and our reinsurance subsidiaries, Athora Ireland and Athora Life Re.